dyarawilliams/100-days-of-code/r1-log.md

 Worked on the "fish tank" project on codeacademy's computer programming course.
 After I completed this I worked on Bootstrap 3.4.1.

 ### R1D29
 Completed the "fish tank" project and I'm satisfied now.
-Also began working on Logic and If statements on khanacademy .
+Also began working on Logic and If statements on khanacademy.

+### R1D30
+Finished lesson on Logic and if Statements, and completed the Magic 8-Ball project on KhanAcademy.